EYanaga/BucketList/README.md

-# 1980s Bucket List App
+# Mountain Bucket List App

-A retro-inspired bucket list web app with a bold 1980s neon/pixel UI.
+A visually engaging, mountain-themed bucket list web app.
 Built with React and Firebase (Firestore + Hosting).
+Features a clean, outdoors-inspired design with mountain motifs and a modern, friendly interface.

 ## Features
 - Add new bucket list items